Boost Event-Driven Tactile Learning with Location Spiking Neurons

-This paper proposes a novel neuron model -- ``location spiking neuron''.
-Based on the neuronal dynamic equations of conventional spiking neurons and location spiking neurons, we can see that both of them can extract spatio-temporal dependencies from the data.
-Specifically, the conventional spiking neurons employ the \textbf{temporal} recurrent neural dynamics to update their membrane potentials and capture \textbf{spatial} dependencies by aggregating the information from presynaptic neurons, see Eqs. (\ref{e2}), (\ref{e7}), (\ref{e11}) and (\ref{e13}).
-While location spiking neurons use \textbf{spatial} recurrent neural dynamics to update their potentials and model \textbf{temporal} dependencies by aggregating the information from presynaptic neurons, see Eqs. (\ref{e4}), (\ref{e10}), (\ref{e12}) and (\ref{e14}).
-Moreover, based on experimental results, we can see that conventional spiking neurons (in SNN\_TSRM and SSGNN) are better at capturing \textbf{spatial dependencies} which benefit the ``early'' accuracy, while location spiking neurons (in SNN\_LSRM and TSGNN) are better at modeling \textbf{mid-and-long temporal dependencies} which benefit the ``late'' accuracy.
-Networks built only with conventional spiking neurons or networks built only with location spiking neurons \textbf{cannot sufficiently} capture spatio-temporal dependencies in the event-based tactile data.
-Thus, we always \textbf{concatenate or fuse} the networks to sufficiently capture spatio-temporal dependencies in the data and boost the task performance.
+This paper proposes location spiking neurons. \textbf{Based on the neuronal dynamic equations of conventional spiking neurons and location spiking neurons, we can see that both of them can extract spatio-temporal dependencies from the data.} Specifically, the conventional spiking neurons employ the \textbf{temporal} recurrent neural dynamics to update their membrane potentials and capture \textbf{spatial} dependencies by aggregating the information from presynaptic neurons, see Eqs. (\ref{e2}), (\ref{e7}), (\ref{e11}), and (\ref{e13}).
+However, location spiking neurons use \textbf{spatial} recurrent neural dynamics to update their potentials and model \textbf{temporal} dependencies by aggregating the information from presynaptic neurons, see Eqs. (\ref{e4}), (\ref{e10}), (\ref{e12}), and (\ref{e14}).

+Moreover, based on experimental results, we can see that conventional spiking neurons are better at capturing \textbf{spatial dependencies} which benefit the ``early'' accuracy, while location spiking neurons are better at modeling \textbf{mid-and-long temporal dependencies} which benefit the ``late'' accuracy.
+Networks built only with conventional spiking neurons or networks built only with location spiking neurons \textbf{cannot sufficiently} capture spatio-temporal dependencies in the event-based data.
+Thus, we always \textbf{concatenate or fuse} the networks to sufficiently capture spatio-temporal dependencies in the data.

 By introducing LSRM neurons and LLIF neurons, we verify that the idea of location spiking neurons can be applied to various existing spiking neuron models like TSRM neurons and TLIF neurons and strengthen their feature representation abilities.
 Moreover, we extensively evaluate the models built with these novel neurons and demonstrate their superior performance and energy efficiency.
-Furthermore, by comparing the Hybrid\_LIF\_GNN with the Hybrid\_SRM\_FC, we show that the location spiking neurons can be utilized to build more complicated models to further improve the task performance.
+Furthermore, by comparing the Hybrid\_LIF\_GNN with the Hybrid\_SRM\_FC, we show that the location spiking neurons can be utilized to build more complicated models to further improve task performance.